pcorey/pcorey.github.io/_posts/2016-10-31-how-to-use-mongodb-with-elixir.markdown

 [Elixir](http://elixir-lang.org/) is no exception to this rule.

 Thankfully, Elixir and the [Phoenix framework](http://www.phoenixframework.org/) are database agnostic.
-They don’t require you to be tied to a single database, and even offer options for interfacing with a wide variety of database options.
+They don’t require you to be tied to a single database, and even offer options for interfacing with a wide variety of databases.

 Let’s dig into how we can use [MongoDB](https://www.mongodb.com/) in an Elixir application.